-Positive Topline Data from DARE-VVA1 Phase 1/2 Clinical Study
+Positive Topline Data from Phase 1 Clinical Study of DARE-PDM1

 As discussed in ITEM 1.
-"BUSINESS," in Part I of this report, in November 2022, we announced topline data from our Phase 1/2 clinical study of DARE-VVA1.
+"BUSINESS" in Part I of this report, on December 20, 2023, we announced positive topline data from our Phase 1 clinical study of DARE-PDM1.